 3. Be more aware of who you are

 Clinical psychologist, John Duffy, defined self-awareness for TODAY as "the recognition of one's own emotional state at any given point in time."

 In other words, you have self-awareness if you can focus on yourself and how you feel at a certain moment.
 For example, you can ask yourself, "Are my actions aligning with my core values?"

 Learning how to take stock of your emotions and actions—and whether or not they're uploading your values—is key in learning to make conscious decisions for a more fulfilled life.

 Setting goals is like creating a map for your life.
 This includes both short-term and long-term goals, as well as both personal goals and professional goals.

-Learning how to set achievable goals goes hand in hand with getting clear on your core values and living consciously.
+Learning how to set achievable goals goes hand in hand with getting clear on your core values (including your money values) and living consciously.
 If you know what you want to accomplish in life, then you can more easily make active, conscious decisions to get you there.

 With goals, it can be too easy to just set them and forget them.
 To keep tabs on your goals and make sure you're still working towards them as time passes, set a time to check in with yourself at least one time a year.
 Ask yourself: